mosquitogames/1819rulebook/2_sequence-of-play.md

 ## 2. Distribute Income

-- In the first round, hand each player $3.
+- In the first round, hand each player $3 *(as the 2 Ships from the Singapore Treaty place the highest occupied Port space in the $3 band.)*

 ![Starting Income](img/2_sequence_starting_income.jpg)